 By the Numbers

-Graduates of the 130 liberal arts colleges that make up the Annapolis Group are substantially more likely to say their college experience included conversations with professors outside class than graduates of other types of institutions, according to a 2011 study.
+Graduates of the 130 liberal arts colleges that make up the Annapolis Group are more likely to give their college a high effectiveness rating for helping teach leadership than graduates of other types of institutions, according to a 2011 study.

 An international collaboration of sports scientists, including researchers from Westmont College, have developed new nutritional practices that could help NBA players prepare for the upcoming season.